cri-o/cri-o/tutorial.md

 spec: 1.0.0-rc2-dev
 ```

-### ocid
+### crio

-The `ocid` project does not ship binary releases so you'll need to build it from source.
+The `crio` project does not ship binary releases so you'll need to build it from source.

 #### Install the Go runtime and tool chain